-Stuffed Artichokes are an Italian staple.
+Stuffed Artichokes are an Italian staple stuffed with a cheesy breadcrumb mixture and braised in wine.
 So easy to make!

 Cuisine: Italian, vegetarian